-BaFin Fit and Proper 2026: What Financial Institutions Need to Do Now
+BaFin Fit-and-Proper 2026: What Financial Institutions Need to Do Now

-What is Fit and Proper?
+What is Fit-and-Proper?

 The fit-and-proper assessment is a reliability and suitability check for people in key functions at financial institutions.
 Legal basis:

-Section 25c KWG (German Banking Act) — for managing directors and supervisory board members
+§ 25c KWG (German Banking Act) — for managing directors and supervisory board members

-Section 25h KWG — continuous monitoring of employees in sensitive positions
+§ 25h KWG — continuous monitoring of employees in sensitive positions

 MaComp AT 7.2 & AT 9 — outsourcing and resource requirements